-- The MMU recommendeds the elimination of FMU and AU adders.
-Since the implementation of FMU adders, PJM has undertaken major redesigns of its market rules that affect revenue adequacy, including implementation of the RPM capacity market construct in 2007, and changes to the scarcity pricing rules in 2012.
+• The MMU has recommended the elimination of FMU and AU adders.
+Since the implementation of FMU adders, PJM has undertaken major redesigns of its market rules addressing revenue adequacy, including implementation of the RPM capacity market construct in 2007, and changes to the scarcity pricing rules in 2012.
 The reasons that FMU and AU adders were implemented no longer exist.
 FMU and AU adders no longer serve the purpose for which they were created and interfere with the efficient operation of PJM markets.
 (Priority: Medium.
+First reported 2012.)

-First reported 2012.
-Status: Adopted partially, Q4, 2014.)
-The MMU and PJM proposed, and on October 31, 2014, the Commission approved, a compromise that limited FMU adders to units with net revenues less than unit going forward costs or ACR.7 - The MMU recommends that PJM require all generating units to identify the fuel type associated with each of their offered schedules.
+The MMU and PJM proposed, and on October 31, 2014, the Commission approved, a compromise that maintained the ability of certain generating units to qualify for FMU adders but limiting FMU adders to units with net revenues less than unit going forward costs or ACR.

+- The MMU considers this recommendation accepted and will review the results of the Commission order on FMU status for at least 12 months prior to considering any additional recommendation related to FMUs. - The MMU recommends that PJM require all generating units to identify the fuel type associated with each of their offered schedules.
 (Priority: Low.
-First reported Q2, 2014.
-Status: Adopted in full, Q4, 2014.) - The MMU recommends that the definition of maximum emergency status in the tariff apply at all times rather than just during maximum emergency events.8 (Priority: Medium.
-First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM not use the ATSI closed loop interface or create similar interfaces to set zonal prices to accommodate the inadequacies of the demand side resource capacity product.

-- (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
+First reported Q2, 2014.) - The MMU recommends that the definition of maximum emergency status in the tariff apply at all times rather than just during maximum emergency events.
+(Priority: Medium.
+First reported 2012.) - The MMU recommends that PJM not use the ATSI closed loop interface or create similar interfaces to set zonal prices to accommodate the inadequacies of the demand side resource capacity product.
+(Priority: Medium.
+First reported 2013.) - The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
+First reported 2013.) - The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the roles of PJM and the transmission owners in the decision making process to control for local contingencies be clarified, that PJM's role be strengthened and that the process be made transparent.
+First reported 2013.) - The MMU recommends that the roles of PJM and the transmission owners in the decision making process to control for local contingencies be clarified, that PJM's role be strengthened and that the process be made transparent.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM explore an optimization interchange solution neighboring balancing authorities that removes the need for market participants to schedule transactions.
+First reported 2013.) - The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that removes the need for market participants to schedule physical power.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - There is currently no PJM documentation in the tariff or manuals explaining how hubs are created and how their definitions are changed.9 The MMU recommends that PJM include in the appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
-10 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that during hours when a generation bus shows a net withdrawal, the energy withdrawal be treated as load, not negative
+First reported 2013.)